Too many IT projects fail

 Network connection technology in the city, with 5g networking sign

-Reading Time: 2 minutes5G is being switched on by UK network operators – offering data transfer speeds of up to 20Gbps for mobile device users.
+5G is being switched on by UK network operators – offering data transfer speeds of up to 20Gbps for mobile device users.
 EE launched first on 30 May and Vodafone will follow on 3 July.
 O2 also plans to launch this year.
 EE’s initially making 5G available in London, Cardiff, Edinburgh, Belfast, Birmingham and Manchester… Continue reading 5G switch-on starts

 Published